 - Sword-bearing conehead (Neoconocephalus ensiger) has a narrow, cone-shaped head that comes to a point.
 The tip of the cone is marked with black: the black extends down farther on the sides than it does on the underside (in the front); no black is visible from above.
 Overall color is usually green but may be tan.
 Females can reach about 2½ inches long.
 The song is a continuing series of rasps that has been likened to the chugga-chugga sound of an old-fashioned steam locomotive.

-- Common meadow katydid (Orchelimum vulgare) has orange eyes, an unmottled green face, and a relatively large head.
+- Common meadow katydid (Orchelimum vulgare) has reddish or orange eyes, an unmottled green face, and a relatively large head.
 It looks bulky and reaches about 1 inch long.
 Song is a long, rapid series of skipping tics followed by a dry buzz.
-The sound, made day and night, has been likened to the sound of a pulsating circular lawn sprinkler as it ratches around.
+The sound, made day and night, has been likened to the sound of a pulsating circular lawn sprinkler as it ratchets around.

 - Black-legged meadow katydid (Orchelimum nigripes) is a colorful species with distinctive black and yellow legs and reaches about ¾ inch long.
 The face is mottled white.
 The body is a bluer green than is typical for katydids.
 The cerci (pair of pointy structures at the abdomen tip) are bright yellow.
 It lives near water in tall shrubs, cattails, and reeds, and is common in shrubby swamps.
 Song, made day and night, is about 5 skipping tics followed by a long buzz a few seconds long.